UD-Math-Data-Science-1/notes/_sources/regression/logistic.md

     format_version: 0.13
     jupytext_version: 1.11.5
 kernelspec:
-  display_name: 'Python 3.8.8 64-bit (''base'': conda)'
+  display_name: 'Python 3'
   language: python
   name: python3
 ---

 # Logistic regression

-Logistic regression is, somewhat paradoxically, often used for binary classification.
-We assume that the value of each training example is either 0 or 1, and the regressor predicts a real number between zero and one.
-This value is typically interpreted as the probability of observing a 1.
-If classification is the goal, a threshold is chosen to binarize the output to 0 or 1.
-However, the original probabilistic information might be valuable as a way to quantify confidence in the predictions.

-## Logistic and logit functions

-The **logistic function** is defined as
+The reinterpretation of classification methods as a form of regression on probability quickly leads to the question of looking for other ways to perform that regression.
+Specifically, can linear regression be adapted to that purpose?

+A linear regressor is the function $f(\bfx) = \bfx^T \bfw$ for a constant vector $\bfw$ (where we may augment $\bfx$ with a constant in order to incorporate the intercept).
+It's not a good candidate for representing a probability, which should vary between 0 and 1.
+A simple remedy is to transform its output using **logistic function**, which is defined as

 $$
 \sigma(x) = \frac{1}{1+e^{-x}}.